-Brace yourself for some serious calf work out.
-There is a reason why so few people nowadays choose via ferrata Ivano Dibona for their adventure.
-The approach is gruelling.
+Brace yourself for a serious calf workout.
+There is one main reason why so few people nowadays choose via ferrata Ivano Dibona for their adventure.
+The approach is grueling.

 Start right near the Son Forca hut and follow the dirt road to the old gondola station.
 From here you will see a steep and narrow gully with old pylons where the old gondola used to run.

 All you have to do is follow the gully all the way up to the saddle.
 Now I am making it sounds easier than it is.
-As you get higher the scree becomes more and more loose.
+As you get higher the scree becomes looser and looser.
 That means for every two steps you take you slide one down.

-After around 1,5 – 2 hours from leaving the Son Forca hut you should make it to the Forcella (saddle) Staulanza.
-Slightly to the right you can see the remains of the Lorenzi refuge.
+After around 1,5 – 2 hours from leaving the Son Forca hut, you should make it to the Forcella (saddle) Staunies.
+Slightly to the right, you can see the remains of the Lorenzi refuge.

 Be careful if you decide to explore the area.
 The terrace is in a decaying state and a few planks have become loose.
 It’s a long way down if you fall!